bthoma16/IST-782-Applied-Data-Science-Portfolio/IST 652 Scripting for Data Analysis/README.md

 7. Blessy_Thomas_HR_Attrition_Data_Dictionary.docx
    - A document defining the variables that are found in the data set
 9. HR_Analytics.csv
-    - The data set used in the project
+    - The Kaggle data set that was used in the project